Co-workers remember man killed doing roadwork on I-94

 "The world lost a great man yesterday afternoon" Treasurer Debbie Boothby said.

 Kevin White, 48, who was a Michigan Department of Transpiration employee as well as Benton Charter Township supervisor, was killed Wednesday while doing his job along I-94.
-A tire from a semitrailer hauling cars hit him.
-He later died at the hospital.

 White meant a lot to the community.